 In order to evaluate the performance of the battery-lifetime predictor, we experimented with three different machines: an HP laptop with a new battery, a Dell laptop with a very old battery and a regular HP iPAQ PDA.
-We first obtained the base curves for all the three machines as shown in Figures 3 and 4.
+We first obtained the base curves for all the three machines as shown in Figures 2 and 3.
 Next, we obtained the actual discharge curves for a set of applications (web, music and video) and all combinations of these applications running together (7 combinations) on all three machines.
 We simultaneously ran our own prediction algorithm for battery lifetime (using a 2 minute observation window to obtain a prediction), and monitored the device's own battery lifetime prediction via the ACPI interface.
+Advanced Configuration and Power Interface (ACPI) defines common interfaces for device configuration and power management on Linux-based systems.